 I can almost imagine most of you shuddering when I mention that I went on a search for scorpions with my family this weekend.
 I’m perfectly aware that this activity may sound a little reckless but we had the most fantastic time and learnt so much.

 All scorpions can sting but your destination in the world is very important.
 Most scorpions in Australia are quite docile and are not classed as dangerous.
 If you live in an area that has dangerous scorpions it’s best you do not participate in this activity.

 - Put on our closed-in shoes

 I told my children before we left that none of them would be holding a scorpion.
 I explained that we would just be finding it, putting it in a container and having a closer look.
 No one was allowed to touch one under any circumstances.
 We also reminded the kids about snake safety too.

 We went into the bush and started lifting up rocks.
 Scorpions are a similar colour to rocks and dirt, so you’ll need to have a good look when you turn the rock over.
 We talked about how the scorpion camouflaged with the rock to help it hide from it’s prey.

 Here’s a closer look.

-We found two small and two large rainforest scorpions.
+After looking for a while, we found two small and two large rainforest scorpions.